jerryz123/onnx-halide/README.md

 This tool converts ONNX neural networks to Halide generators.

 ## Installation
-This tool has three dependencies.
+This tool has three dependencies, `numpy`, `onnx`, and Halide.

 `numpy` and `onnx` can be fetched from PyPI.
+The following commands will install the module.
 ```
 pip3 install numpy onnx
 git clone https://github.com/jerryz123/onnx-halide.git
 cd onnx-halide
 pip3 install -e .
 ```

-Halide can be build from source, or fetched from a nightly build.
+Halide can be built from source, or fetched from a nightly build.
 Either way, `HALIDE_ROOT_DIR` should point to the install directory for Halide.

 ### Installing Halide from source
 Follow instructions at [https://github.com/halide/Halide](https://github.com/halide/Halide)

 ### Installing Halide from nightly
-Fetch and extract correct version from [https://buildbot.halide-lang.org/](https://buildbot.halide-lang.org/)
+Fetch and extract correct version from [https://buildbot.halide-lang.org/](https://buildbot.halide-lang.org/).
+Check your `gcc` version matches.

-Set `HALIDE_ROOT_DIR` to destination directory.
+Set `HALIDE_ROOT_DIR` to installation directory.

 ### Installing Caffe2
-To run comparisons against a reference Caffe2 backend, [install PyTorch+Caffe2](https://caffe2.ai/docs/getting-started.html?platform=ubuntu&configuration=prebuilt)
+To run comparisons against a reference Caffe2 backend, [install PyTorch+Caffe2](https://caffe2.ai/docs/getting-started.html?platform=ubuntu&configuration=prebuilt).
+This is only required for running `scripts/test_model.py`.

 ## Testing
 This tool can be verified using the ONNX backend regression suite.
 Most operators, and all full-model tests pass.

 `python3 scripts/test_onnx_backend.py`